-- 4. A licensee fails to obtain prior Commission approval required by 10 CFR 50.59 or 10 CFR Part 52, Appendix A-D for a change that results in a condition evaluated as having low-to-moderate or greater safety significance; or - 5.
-A licensee fails to update the FSAR as required by 10 CFR 50.71(e), and the FSAR is used to perform a 10 CFR 50.59 or 10 CFR Part 52, Appendix A-D evaluation for a change to the facility or procedures, implemented without Commission approval, that results in a condition evaluated as having low-to-moderate or greater safety significance. - d.
+- 5. A licensee fails to update the FSAR as required by 10 CFR 50.71(e), and the FSAR is used to perform a 10 CFR 50.59 or 10 CFR 52.98 evaluation for a change to the facility or procedures, implemented without Commission approval, that results in a condition evaluated as having low-to-moderate or greater safety significance. - d.
 SL IV violations involve, for example: - 1.
 A licensee fails to meet regulatory requirements, including one or more QA criteria that have more than minor safety or security significance; - 2.
-A licensee fails to establish, maintain, or implement adequate controls over procurement, construction, examination, or testing processes that are important to safety; - A licensee fails to adequately implement QA processes or procedures; - 4.
-A licensee fails to maintain QA records to demonstrate the adequacy of construction; - 5.
-A licensee fails to implement adequate 10 CFR Part 21 processes or procedures that have more than minor safety or security significance; - 6.
-Violations of 10 CFR 50.59 or 10 CFR Part 52, Appendix A-D result in conditions evaluated as having very low safety significance; or - 7.
-A licensee has failed to update the FSAR as required by 10 CFR 50.71(e) but the lack of up-to-date information has not resulted in any unacceptable change to the facility or procedures.
+A licensee fails to establish, maintain, or implement adequate controls over procurement, construction, examination, or testing processes that are important to safety; - 3.
+A licensee fails to adequately implement QA processes or procedures; - 4.
+A licensee fails to maintain QA records to demonstrate the adequacy of construction; - A licensee fails to implement adequate 10 CFR Part 21 processes or procedures that have more than minor safety or security significance; - 6.
+Violations of 10 CFR 50.59 or 10 CFR Part 52, Appendix A-D result in conditions evaluated as having very low safety significance; or - A licensee has failed to update the FSAR as required by 10 CFR 50.71(e), but the lack of up-to-date information has not resulted in any unacceptable change to the facility or procedures.